 How much time does Season of Docs participation take?

-For open source mentors and organization administrators
+For open source organization administrators

 Do organizations receive any money for participating in Season of Docs?